upskyy/ContextNet/README.md

 ContextNet uses the global parameter alpha to control the scaling of the model by changing the number of channels in the convolution filter.

-This repository contains only model code, but you can train with contextnet at [openspeech](https://github.com/sooftware/openspeech).
+This repository contains only model code, but you can train with ContextNet at [openspeech](https://github.com/sooftware/openspeech).

 ## Model Architecuture
 - ### **Configuration of the ContextNet encoder**